LeaVerou/inspire.js/plugins/presenter/README.md

 You are meant to move the audience view to the projector screen, and interact with the presenter view yourself.
 Navigation in the two views is synced (including `.delayed` items).

+If you refresh the presenter view, you need to press <kbd>Ctrl</kbd> + <kbd>P</kbd> again to reconnect with the audience view, but it will reuse the same tab.
+On the other hand, if you refresh the audience view, the presenter view will automatically reconnect.

+To exit presenter view, simply refresh the window.

 ## Limitations

 - You cannot use mirroring when connecting to the projector, you need to treat the projector as a separate screen.